 Love This?
 Save and Share!

 On the hunt for the best wine bar in London?
 It’s safe to say that London has acquired a fair few wine joints over the years.
-And it’s also safe to say that I’ve been to most of them (for science, of course).
+And it’s also safe to say that we’ve been to most of them (for purposes of journalistic integrity, of course).

 It feels like just a few years ago, wine’s popularity had dwindled significantly.
 But the days of wine bars being tarnished as uncool are over – now the coolest kids in town are all drinking at them.